abranjith/CoreEssentials/README.md

 ### Overview

-The `Result` namespace provides a robust implementation of the Result pattern, a functional programming concept that offers an elegant alternative to traditional exception-based error handling.
+`Result` API provides a robust implementation of the Result pattern, a functional programming concept that offers an elegant alternative to traditional exception-based error handling.
 This pattern enables you to write more predictable, composable, and maintainable code by making errors explicit in your method signatures.

-The Result pattern is inspired by similar implementations in languages like Rust, F#, and Haskell, bringing functional error handling paradigms to the .NET ecosystem.
+The Result pattern is inspired by similar implementations in languages like Rust bringing functional error handling paradigms to the .NET ecosystem.
 Instead of throwing exceptions or returning null values, operations return a `Result<TResult, TError>` that explicitly represents either success or failure.

 ### Key Features